 5. TO COUPON OR NOT TO COUPON?
 I’m all for clipping coupons and using them for the things that you really need.
 But most coupons are for processed food and crap you shouldn’t be eating anyway.
 When there is a coupon for, say, eggs or spinach, clip it and use it.

 6. BUY IN SEASON.
-You know it’s foolish to buy a $6 dollar pint of blueberries in February (unless you live below the equator).
+You know it’s foolish to buy a $6 dollar pint of blueberries in February.
 Tomatoes bought in the dead of winter are going to taste exactly like that: The Dead of Winter.
 As tempting as those strawberries may look in January… they aren’t going to taste like they do in July.
 Don’t waste your money.
 Need a berry fix?
 Buy frozen.

 7. SKIP THE PRE-COOKED, PRE-GRATED, PRE-PEELED.
 These are invariably more expensive and loaded with extra ingredients.
 Shredding your own cheese will take a little extra time, but it will save you money.
 Fruit that is peeled and packaged in those plastic clamshells is usually twice as expensive as the same items a few feet away that’ll just need a quick rinse when you get home.

 8. EXAMINE YOUR SOUL.
 While you are shopping, think: Do I really need this or do I just want it?
 Are you just rewarding yourself?
 Sometimes we see things in the grocery store and we think, “Wow!
 If I buy this and that, I can make that great recipe I read about last week.”
 Except you know you won’t.
 Pull up your big girl pants and keep walking.

 9. WATCH WHAT YOU DRINK.
 I’m talking about everything from bottled water, to juice boxes to that boxed wine you buy every week.
 The price of this stuff really hits home… not just in the wallet but environmentally, too (I should know… you should see my recycle bin).